-We know now more than ever that our salvation will not come from Capitol Hill but will emerge from the streets of Ferguson where a wall of clergy worked to separate the protestors from the batons of the police forces.
-Just as the biblical story of the Magi showed us our salvation will not emerge from the palace of Herod but instead a manger, we know that we cannot expect hope from the stock exchanges of the world but it will instead emerge from the shanty towns of Central Africa, from the streets of Chile, the protestors in Hong Kong, Thailand, and India and the Indigenous people in Bolivia.
-That it will not come from patriarchal power in the institutions of higher learning in the global north but will come from children and babies.
-That our hope comes from the stable and not from the dog eat dog world of capitalism, promise of a new earth where the wolf and the sheep, the lion and yearling shall lie down together and be led by a child.
+We know now more than ever that our salvation will not come from Capitol Hill (whatever the results of the election are) but will emerge from the streets of Ferguson where a wall of clergy worked to separate the protestors from the batons of the police forces.
+Just as the Biblical story of the Magi showed us our salvation will not emerge from the palace of Herod but instead a manger, we know that we cannot expect hope from the stock exchanges of the world but it will instead emerge from the shanty towns of Central Africa, from the streets of Chile and the indigenous people in Bolivia.
+That it will not come from old white men in the institutions of higher learning in the who walk the corridors of power but will come from children and babies.

-And so, we journey with the one who calls us to him, and he is to be found among the impoverished, the enslaved, the disempowered, the dispossessed.
+And so, we journey with the one who calls us to him and he is to be found among the impoverished, the enslaved, the disempowered, the dispossessed.
 That the manger opens for a new space where none existed earlier.
-And this is the call of Advent, to newness to the margins to a God of life that is not to found in the corridors of power.
+And this is the call of advent, to newness to the margins to a God of life that is not to found in the corridors of power.